-Welcome to the 26th Annual Fade In Awards.
+Welcome to the 27th Annual Fade In Awards.
 We’ve created nine distinct contests for you to enter.
 Each is specifically tailored to the genre and format of your project.
 Submit a script, web series or short film to the best screenplay competition and short film contest in the world.
-With over twenty-five years experience discovering new talent, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA and WME; write/direct top feature films and television shows (e.g., The Blacklist, The Marksman ((2020), Cold Pursuit (2019), Blades of Glory, Adam, Your Honor (2021), Office Christmas Party, Preston Tylk, Clay Pigeons) and; win Academy Awards (Culture).
+With over twenty-six years experience discovering new talent, our winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA and WME; write/direct top feature films and television shows (e.g., The Blacklist, The Marksman ((2020), Cold Pursuit (2019), Blades of Glory, Adam, Your Honor (2021), Office Christmas Party, Preston Tylk, Clay Pigeons) and; win Academy Awards (Culture).

 The Blacklist Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”
 “When CBS Studios producer Todd Nelson encouraged me to submit, my inclination was to say, ‘No.’ I remember thinking there was no way I could afford it.
 But my script Preston Tylk won and got me an [CAA] agent.
 It was huge for me.”
 Bokenkamp went on to work with Angelina Jolie and Halle Berry on Taking Lives and Perfect Stranger, respectively.